uecode/qpush-bundle/README.md

 For your convenience, a custom `Provider` service will be created and registered in the Container for each of your defined Queues.
-The container service id will be in the format of `uecode_qpush.{you queue name}`.
+The container service id will be in the format of `uecode_qpush.{your queue name}`.

 ###Publishing a Message to your Message Queue

-Publishing messages is simple - fetch your `QueueProvider` service from the container and call the `publish` method, which accepts an array.
+Publishing messages is simple - fetch your `Provider` service from the container and call the `publish` method, which accepts an array.

 ######Example